-Bonhoeffer realized he needed to tell Lehmann about his recent 341 decision and sent a postcard immediately: "Things have changed for Things have changed for But, I am going back to Germany on August 2nd or even July 25th.
+Bonhoeffer realized he needed to tell Lehmann about his recent decision and sent a postcard immediately: "Things have changed for me entirely.
+I am going back to Germany on August 2nd or even July 25th.
 The political situation is so terrible.
 But, of course, I should like to have a word from you before I leave.
 I am enjoying a few weeks in freedom, but on the other hand, I feel, I must go back to the 'trenches' (I mean of the church struggle.)"